 A gold card is given to those that are continually on a green or behave/ engage exceptionally well.
 Gold and platinum cards are stuck on to a good to be green book mark.
-Once the book mark is complete the child's parents are invited to school and a certificate and prize is presented to them by the head of school during assembly.
+Once the book mark is complete the child's parents/carers are invited to school and a certificate and prize is presented to them by the Head of School or Phase Leader during assembly.
 Certificates are also given to those who have achieved platinum cards.

-If more than one book mark is completed parents and the child are invited into meet with the Headteacher and receive another reward.
+If more than one book mark is completed parent/carers and the child are invited into meet with the Head of school and receive another reward.